Megabytemb/megabytemb.github.io/_posts/2016-01-12-Model-based-collections-in-SCCM-2012.markdown

 Recently at work, we decided to upgrade our SCCM installtion to SCCM 2012 R2 SP1.
 I would call our installation a medium sized install, with about 2,000 clients.

 Due to an annual upgrade cycle with our hardware providor, at any one time we have 3 different laptop and desktops to support.
-On top of that, we have a couple of special hardware installions where people needed higher end machines.
+On top of that, we have a couple of special hardware installations where people needed higher end machines.

 As you could imagine, this becomes a bit of a nightmare when managing driver updates, specific software requirements and alike.